 In January, Simeone's side then frustrated Barca once again in another goalless game at the Calderon.
 Messi, recently recovered from the thigh injury which had seen him sidelined for most of November and December, was left on the bench by Gerardo Martino and introduced at half-time in place of Andres Iniesta.
 Productive in his 45-minute cameo, Leo left empty-handed in large part due to Courtois.
 The Belgian goalkeeper deflected one dangerous cross out for a corner and made a stunning save to repel a left-footed drive late on.
 Messi also headed wide and sent one precise pass through to Cesc Fabregas, who was quickly crowded out by Godin, Joao Miranda and Filipe Luis.

-In the sides' Champions League quarter-final first leg at Camp Nou last month, the forward could consider himself unlucky as he was frustrated again by Atletico and, in particular, Courtois.
-The Belgian brilliantly saved a first-half header from the Argentine and produced a stunning stop late in the game to keep out a goalbound free-kick from the 26-year-old.
+And in last week's Champions League quarter-final first leg at Camp Nou, the forward could consider himself unlucky as he was frustrated again by Atletico and, in particular, Courtois.
+The Belgian brilliantly saved a first-half header from the Argentine and produced a stunning stop late in the game to keep out a goal-bound free kick from the 26-year-old.
 Earlier on, Godin had timed a block to perfection after Messi found Iniesta all alone in the area, with the Spain midfielder looking odds on to score.

 |MESSI PROBLEMS AGAINST ATLETICO